 In tennis, baseball, or cricket, a given swing will result in a more powerful impact if the ball strikes the racquet or bat on the sweet spot, where a combination of factors results in a maximum response for a given amount of effort.
 The actual sweet spot on a racquet or bat is a very small area, where dispersing vibrations and spin are canceled out, resulting in a perfect contact point between incoming and outgoing energies.
 The term is also used among elite surfers and even in fountain penmanship.

-As a start, here’s an excellent example of the sweet spot in the above definitions, as well as others implied, and the opening song from my last retreat.
-The lyrics, as well as the range of qualities in the music, express much of what I’ll be exploring here (to be listened to with good quality earphones or headphones to be “fully capable of hearing the audio mix the way it was intended to be heard”):
+As a start, here’s a fine example of a sweet spot per the above definitions, as well as others implied, and the opening song from my last retreat.
+The range of qualities in the music, visuals, and lyrics come together into a very likable, harmonic whole (to be listened to with good quality earphones or headphones to be “fully capable of hearing the audio mix the way it was intended to be heard”):

-I look forward to further conversations, and your comments (“the strong presence of lower and higher overtones”) are more than welcome, as they will be a guiding force in our explorations into discovering and creating sweet spots in our lives.
+I look forward to furthering conversations, and your comments (“the strong presence of lower and higher overtones”) are more than welcome, as they will be a guiding force in our explorations into discovering and creating sweet spots in our lives.